7byte/citydistant/README.md

 # citydistant
-Calculate the distance between two citys according to latitude and longitude.
+Calculate the distance between two cities according to latitude and longitude.
 A simple practice of golang.